 - Increased procrastination

 Internet addiction affects the physical wellbeing of people, too.
 With internet addicts spending the majority of their day on the computer or phone, physical exercise and lousy posture can become serious problems.
-A recent study by Stanford Medicine concluded that lack of exercise, and not diet, was the leading cause of the rise of obesity in America.
+A recent study by Stanford Medicine concluded that lack of exercise, and not a diet, was the leading cause of the rise of obesity in America.
 Other physical symptoms of internet addiction can include:

 - Carpal Tunnel Syndrome